-The Public Affairs Section of the U.S. Embassy Buenos Aires is pleased to announce an open competition for past participants (“alumni”) of U.S. government-funded and U.S. government-sponsored exchange programs to submit applications to the 2022 Alumni Engagement Innovation Fund (AEIF 2022).
+The Public Affairs Section of the U.S. Embassy Buenos Aires is pleased to announce an open competition for past participants (“alumni”) of U.S. government-funded and U.S. government-sponsored exchange programs to submit applications to the 2023 Alumni Engagement Innovation Fund (AEIF 2023).
 We seek proposals from teams of at least two alumni that meet all program eligibility requirements.
-Pending availability of funds, AEIF will consider proposals between U$10,000 and U$40,000.
-Proposal forms can be submitted at two times during the application cycle from November 1, 2021, to April 11, 2022.
-Exchange alumni interested in participating in AEIF 2022 should submit proposals to firstname.lastname@example.org by 5:00 P.M. on Monday, January 31, 2022, for the first cycle.
-Applications received after that time will automatically be considered for the second cycle, which closes at 5:00 P.M. on Monday, April 11, 2022, for the second cycle.
+Pending availability of funds, AEIF will consider proposals between U$ 5,000 and U$35,000.
+Exchange alumni interested in participating in AEIF 2023 should submit proposals to email@example.com by 5:00 P.M. on Tuesday, January 31, 2023.
 All proposals should be submitted in English.

 AEIF is designed to increase the impact of the U.S. government’s investment in exchange participants and programs by helping alumni develop and implement projects that support U.S. foreign policy objectives, promote shared interests, and benefit local communities.
 Proposals must address one of the themes listed above.
 Proposals that do not address the theme as outlined in the program objectives will be deemed ineligible.
 All AEIF projects must address at least one of the following:

 - Bring alumni together from different exchange programs to build or expand an alumni network capable of working together on common interests and increase regional and global collaboration of alumni.

 - Strengthen the relationship between alumni and the U.S. government to work together on activities that address mutual goals and challenges.

 - Support alumni as they develop their leadership capacity and implement projects in their communities.